gerner/stellarpunk/README.md

 ### Intel System

-Intel manager keeps track of known points of interest (stations, asteroid clusters, entire sectors in a universe context, etc.), prices (which might be out of date), inventories (stations and asteroids)
+- [ ] data model for intel, knowing POIs, knowing prices
+- [ ] intel integrated into sensors for identification and physical params
+- [ ] intel lifecycle: created and added to a character's knowledge, expires or somehow goes away
+- [ ] buying/selling intel
+- [ ] intel is available in intel forums
+- [ ] agenda for gathering and distributing intel
+- [ ] intel used by miners and traders
+- [ ] intel manager interface for player to see intel

+## News System

+- [ ] events can be recorded creating news items
+- [ ] stories are created from news items for the player to read
+- [ ] news is available in news forums
+- [ ] news interface for managing and reading stories

 ### Station Experience

-- [ ] buy/sell goods
+- [x] buy/sell goods
 - [ ] meet other characters (sense of activitiy, content/interaction opp)
 - [ ] trigger for events (on docking, on leave, maybe other actions)

 ### Combat

-- [ ] basic sensors
+- [x] basic sensors
+- [x] basic weapons
-- [ ] basic weapons and damage model
+- [ ] damage model
-- [ ] combat AI
+- [x] combat AI
 - [ ] what does losing combat mean?

 ## Trading